firtk/instagramdownloader/README.md

 - Navigate the downloaded folder on the command line.

-- Then copy the instagram post url that you want to download.
+- Then copy(ctrl + c) the instagram post url that you want to download.

 Type:
 ```shell